 These three separate levers operate in a logical sequence in almost all decision-making scenarios.
 It allows the team to focus together to set a lofty and best practice goal, without worry or regard, yet, for how or when to do it.
 Then by locking the What Lever at the ideal goal, we can move to the How Lever and focus attention there, without backing up and lowering our goal of what we need to do.
 Upon a solid plan for how to do it, we can then move to the When Lever to decide when it can be executed, based on priority and ability to execute.
 When can we get this plan done?
 It is powerful stuff.

-Just today I was working on site coaching one of my executive teams with which I am working this quarter, and we applied this methodology in some really complex discussions.
+Recently, I was working with one of my divisions, and we applied this methodology in some really complex discussions.
 It is awesome how we are becoming more able to get in a rhythm together, row the same direction and slay a seriously complex series of issues.
-Using What – How – WhenTM is a perfect example of how an Executive Coach with vast experience and background can engage, hands-on, to coach and empower an already good and powerful executive team to be even better.
 And it is more fun.
 Winning is fun and this approach is a powerful competitive advantage!

 Imagine an entire organization collaborating and solving issues in such a functional way!
 That is advanced traction and supreme leverage.
 This type of thinking and muscle memory can start at the top in the senior leadership team meetings and grow into every department top-down.
-What a beautiful thing, but it takes some help, usually.
+What a beautiful thing, but it takes discipline.